-Research at Ulster in subjects related to performing arts, creative technologies, museum and heritage studies and associated cultural contexts is combined within this unit.
-PhD research can be pursued in the following individual subject areas: Cinematic Arts (film/moving image practice and film and screen studies), Drama, Heritage and Museum Studies and Music.
+Research at Ulster in subjects related to performing and practice-based arts, creative technologies, museum and heritage studies and associated cultural contexts is combined within this unit.
+PhD research can be pursued in the following individual subject areas and around priority topics including:

 - Contemporary Filmmaking Practice